 When I published my first book in 2010 my business changed completely.
-But that wasn’t the only of many reason to publish a book that came soon after my book was available.
+But that wasn’t the only of many reasons to publish a book that came soon after my book was available.
 My confidence was renewed and I was perceived in a different way.

 I’d like to share an excerpt from a post by copywriter and content marketing strategist KeriLynn Engel on the 5 Reasons Bloggers Should Self-Publish a Book…